SECURITY BRUTALISM

 Security Brutalism

-Security Brutalism is a back to the fundamentals security philosophy focused on clarity, raw effectiveness, and real resilience.
-It’s a direct response to overly complex, tool-heavy security programs that look convincing in diagrams yet fail under real attack pressure.
-At its core, Security Brutalism centers on four fundamentals: know what you have, make it hard to break, see trouble fast, and limit and recover.
+Security Brutalism is a back-to-fundamentals security philosophy focused on clarity, raw effectiveness, and real resilience.
+It's a direct response to overly complex, tool-heavy security programs that look convincing in diagrams yet fail under real attack pressure.
+At its core, Security Brutalism centers on four fundamentals: know what you have, make it hard to break, see trouble fast, and recover.
 These principles form a durable foundation for defense that can be audited, tested, and trusted.

 Security Brutalism draws from the same roots as brutalist architecture: expose the essentials, remove decoration, and build for durability, transparency, and survival.
 Controls are visible and understandable.
 Systems are designed to be inspected, stressed, and repaired.
 Simplicity becomes a strength.
 Resilience becomes a design requirement.